 Library telephones are intended for the business of the library.
 Lengthy and/or frequent personal calls are not permitted.
-Personal long distance calls are not permitted except in emergencies and then should be made at the employee's expense.

 Library staff members are responsible for all keys and/or other equipment given in trust.
 No copies of keys are to be made.
 Lost or stolen keys should be reported immediately.
 All keys and/or equipment must be returned upon termination of employment.